dart-lang/pub-dev/doc/help-search.md

 The search UI also supports filters.
 On a wide screen,
 the filter options will appear to the left of the search results.
-On a non-wide screen, to open the filter options, click the filter icon to the right of the search bar.
+On a narrow screen, to open the filter options, click the filter icon to the right of the search bar.

   - To filter by Dart or Flutter support,